MicrosoftDocs/memdocs/sccm/core/plan-design/network/cng-certificates-overview.md

 - Using CNG certificates to create a Cloud Distribution Point.

 - If the NDES policy module is using a CNG certificate for client authentication, communication to the certificate registration point fails.
+    - This is supported starting in Configuration Manager version 1806.

 - If you specify a CNG certificate when creating task sequence media, the wizard fails to create bootable media.
+    - This is supported starting in Configuration Manager version 1806.

 ## To use CNG certificates